- My NYPL

 Plan Your Visit to the Schwarzman Building

-Whether you’re a New Yorker unfamiliar with how to do research at the New York Public Library, or you’re an out-of-state or international visitor in New York and need to use our research collections, we recommend familiarizing yourself with Library collections and services ahead of time.
-You may also place advance requests for materials or schedule a research consultation for when you arrive.
+Whether you’re a New Yorker unfamiliar with how to do research at the New York Public Library or visiting New York from outside of the state or country and need to use our research collections, we recommend familiarizing yourself with Library collections and services ahead of time.
+In many cases, you can request that items you need to consult be ready for you when you arrive!

 5 Time-Saving Things You Can Do Before You Arrive